DragonX-cloud/dji_flutter_plugin/README.md

 #### Dji.disconnectDrone
 The `Dji.disconnectDrone` method triggers the process of disconnecting from the Drone.

+Once disconnected, the DjiFlutterApi.setStatus() method is triggered and the status is changed to "Disconnected".

+Example:
 ```
 Future<void> _disconnectDrone() async {
   try {